Common Mistakes In Your Screenplay

-If you haven’t been taught by a professional in the industry, writing a screenplay seems like a frustrating and difficult task to complete.
+If you haven’t been taught by a professional in the industry, writing a screenplay seems like a difficult task to complete.
 Screenwriting differs a great deal from typical prose writing and has its own set of rules that must be followed.
 If you don’t follow the rules set by the industry, you won’t be taken seriously as a screenwriter.
-You’ll need to do your research in order to write a great screenplay.

 The purpose of this post is to point out some common mistakes that I see, as an editor, in screenplays.
-For now, let’s focus on mistakes in film screenplays because TV writing is quite different.
-I will write other posts that discuss writing TV spec scripts and film scripts.
+For now, let’s focus on mistakes in film screenplays because TV writing is different.
 For now, let’s assume you’ve written a screenplay for a film and you want to check it for errors and avoid novice mistakes.

 If you have any questions or concerns about the content of this post, please shoot me an email.
 I’m happy to help in any way that I can!